kyma-project/api-gateway/docs/user/README.md

 ### APIGateway Controller

-APIGateway Controller manages the installation of [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper) and handles the configuration of Kyma Gateway and the resources defined in the APIGateway custom resource (CR).
+APIGateway Controller handles the configuration of Kyma Gateway and the resources defined in the APIGateway custom resource (CR).
 The controller is responsible for:
-- Installing, upgrading, and uninstalling Ory Oathkeeper
 - Configuring Kyma Gateway
 - Managing Certificate and DNSEntry resources

 ### APIRule Controller

-APIRule Controller uses [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper) and [Istio](https://istio.io/) resources to expose and secure APIs.
+APIRule Controller uses [Istio](https://istio.io/) resource to expose and secure APIs.

 ### RateLimit Controller